mtqoi/dibbity/README.md

 # Dibbity - DBT Utility Tool

-Tool to take some of the edge of using dbt.
+Tool to take some of the edge off using dbt.

 Also I am trying to learn Go.